 Sankofa is a West African concept that invites us to reach back to gather the best of what our past has taught us in order to reach our fullest potential as we move forward.
 In July and August 2020, EPIP held a series of virtual events that used the principles of Sankofa to meet this moment in history with a focus on Decolonizing Stories, Disrupting the Status Quo, and Embracing Collective Approaches to Healing.

 Sessions: Sankofa!!
 Paving the Way for Women of Color Leaders in Philanthropy, a discussion between the women of color who have helped to shape and build the EPIP we see today.
-Listen in as EPIP ED Storme Gray, EPIP Board of Advisors Treasurer Michelle Jaramillo, former EPIP Board Chairs Jasmine Hall Ratliff and Melissa Hewitt, and EPIP's initial angel funder Linetta Gilbert have a wide-ranging conversation that includes the following gems:
+EPIP ED Storme Gray, EPIP Board of Advisors Treasurer Michelle Jaramillo, former EPIP Board Chairs Jasmine Hall Ratliff and Melissa Hewitt, and EPIP's initial angel funder Linetta Gilbert held a wide-ranging conversation that included the following gems:

 - "Everything you do in philanthropy takes good research and courage."- Linetta Gilbert